 I was thrilled to give Colorado Public Radio a tour of the haunted brothel I do publicity for, the Black Monarch Hotel.
 I took them through all of our serial killer themed rooms, pointed out all the little architectural flourishes that give the Victorian gothic hotel its opium den vibes, and I even took them … Continue reading This Haunted Hotel In Victor, Colorado Is Like A Real-Life Spooky ‘Disneyland Ride’

 Ahem.
 Excuse me while I first-time-author all over you.
-My book is available for pre-order in all major booksellers, and I have no chill about it!
+My book is available in all major booksellers, and I have no chill about it!
 None!
-My first published book will be released via Countryman Press/W.W.
-Norton on May 19.
-I used my lifetime experience as a Colorado native to curate quick escapes from … Continue reading Now Available for Pre-Order: Easy Weekend Getaways from Denver and Boulder – Short Breaks in Colorado (Weekend Walks)
+My first published book was released via Countryman Press/W.W.
+Norton on May 19, 2020.
+I used my lifetime experience as a Colorado native to curate quick escapes from the city. … Continue reading Now Available: Easy Weekend Getaways from Denver and Boulder – Short Breaks in Colorado (Weekend Walks)

 Mon, Feb 24, 2020, – Fri, Feb 28, 2020 At the Black Monarch Hotel in the ghost town of Victor, Colorado Fans of Stephen King and Edgar Allen Poe know that isolation can lead to writing epiphanies...if the writer doesn’t go mad, that is.
 “One of the U.S.’s most haunted hotels” (The Metro UK), the … Continue reading The Haunted Writer’s Retreat at the Black Monarch Hotel